The Philosophy of Romantic Comedy

 “What is there to learn from It Happened One Night, His Girl Friday, or The Lady Eve?
 In Cavell’s telling, almost everything.”

 Cavell’s introduction to Pursuits of Happiness is titled “Words For a Conversation.”
 The phrase refers in part to the conversations that make up the heavy banter of the romantic comedy, but also how Cavell approaches his subject—in conversation with the reader, with other critics, and with the films themselves.
 “In those films,” Cavell writes, “talking together is fully and plainly being together, a mode of association, a form of life, and I would like to say that in these films the central pair are learning to speak the same language.”
 Learning to speak the same language is crucial, of course, but so is knowing what language it is you’re trying to learn.
-In the new Netflix romantic comedy
+In the new Netflix romantic comedy Set it Up—which many critics have tentatively credited with reinvigorating or potentially reviving the genre—that language of love is eating pizza.

 In the film, two overworked assistants played by Glen Powell and Zoey Deutch decide to trick their hardass bosses (Taye Diggs and Lucy Liu) into falling for each other to give themselves more free time—only to develop feelings for each other in the process.
 It’s ridiculous and corny, but also very sweet and self-aware.
 Set It Up knows the rules of the game, and it features all of the classic rom-com tropes you crave—a slapstick bit involving a destroyed printer, a race to the airport, a takeout food-based meet-cute.
 Set it Up also includes many of the hallmarks of remarriage comedies: Cavell claims that the woman in comedies of remarriage is often a stand-in for the director, effectively working the “mug” and easily suckered man; Deutch’s character Harper proposes the Cyrano scheme in the first place and is the orchestrator of its biggest successes.
 She is also an aspiring sportswriter; Cavell frequently remarks upon the centrality of journalists to comedies of remarriage in It Happened One Night, The Philadelphia Story, and His Girl Friday.

 One of the most interesting things about Set It Up as a cultural phenomenon is that the substance of criticism the film has faced is almost identical to the substance of its praise: The movie is deeply formulaic, doing its best to check off every rom-com convention in a way that feels almost uncanny, or maybe even algorithmically generated.
-As
+As Vanity Fair television critic Sonia Saraiya put it, the movie is “on brand.”
+(Emphasis hers.)
+It’s hard to know exactly how Cavell might feel about Set It Up, but the number of recognizable tropes it contains—even if it doesn’t necessarily make for the most exciting viewing experience—does create a kind of shared language, making it easier for the film to establish, communicate, and interrogate some of our values and social commitments, like in Deutch and Liu’s conversations about work and their expectations for themselves.
+This is an aspect of culture that’s probably worth at least partially accepting, hacky monetization and all.

 And Saraiya eventually compares Netflix’s output to classic Hollywood studio hackery, which produced Cavell’s comedies of remarriage in the first place.
 In fact, the genre was largely created as a way to get around the Production Code that prohibited (in part) the depiction of adultery.
 Working around external constraints also characterizes the new home of the romantic comedy—television, where shows like You’re the Worst, New Girl, and Jane the Virgin carry on the genre’s legacy with highly verbal, slightly stylized couples.
 (Notably, in all three of these shows, at least one character in the central couple is a writer.)
 Television frequently operates in closeup, where it can simply focus on two people talking, rather than the digital pyrotechnics of modern blockbuster filmmaking.
 To use Cavell’s words, these shows are the new inheritors of the Shakespearean legacy handed down to remarriage comedies.
 And serialized storytelling gives television an opportunity to do more than symbolize or gesture toward the elements a filmed remarriage comedy might omit; in all three of these series, the central couple breaks up, then finds their way back to each other.